bradleykneale/bradleykneale.github.io/post35.md

 - Donna and Mum did really well organising two lovely parties for Bradley.
 Thank you!
 - Bradley coped with all the new faces and merrily played with his cousins (without me) at the second party
 - He got spoilt with lovely gifts and enjoyed the cake and trifle on offer.
 Yum!
-- It was great catching up with aunts, uncles and cousins.
+- It was great catching up with aunts, uncles, cousins and granny.
 ![IMG_3385.jpg](IMG_3385.jpg "IMG_3385.jpg")
 ![IMG_4202.jpg](IMG_4202.jpg "IMG_4202.jpg")
 ![IMG_3395.jpg](IMG_3395.jpg "IMG_3395.jpg")

 ### CENTRE PARCS
 - We had a lovely five day break in Centre Parcs with Mum, Dad, Donna, Craig, Paige and Doug.
 - Bradley loved splashing around in the warm swimming pools.
 He had a blast.
-He also enjoyed squirrel watching with Dougie
+He also enjoyed squirrel watching with Doug
 - I enjoyed a three hour spa break with Mum.
 Bradley didn’t notice I was gone thanks to Donna, Dad and Craig.
 ![IMG_3450.jpg](IMG_3450.jpg "IMG_3450.jpg")
 ![IMG_4258.jpg](IMG_4258.jpg "IMG_4258.jpg")